-53Note that the estimated average probability of being informed in some election in the overall sample is equal to 0.63 (and the probabilities of being informed only in the presidential election, only in the congresolder and more educated individuals tend to be more informed than their younger and less educated counterparts, respectively; blacks are slightly more informed than non-blacks; women tend to be less informed than men; individuals whose income is below the median tend to be less informed than those with higher levels of income; and christians are noticeably more informed than non christians.
-We also find that partisans are on average more informed than independents and that, among partisans, republicans are on average more informed than democrats.
+In order to quantify some of the relationships, in the second column of Table 8 we report the (average) marginal probabilities of being informed in some election by demographic characteristics and party identification.50 These estimates indicate that, unconditionally, older and more educated individuals tend to be more informed than their younger and less educated counterparts, respectively; blacks are slightly more informed than non-blacks; women tend to be less informed than men; individuals whose income is below the median tend to be less informed than those with higher levels of income; and christians are noticeably more informed than non christians.
+We also find that partisans are on average more informed than than independents and that, among partisans, republicans are on average more informed than democrats.

 Turning attention to the relationship between citizens' characteristics and their sense of civic duty, the parameters γ_x , γ_k , and γ_z quantify the probability citizens have a high sense of civic duty, or a high direct benefit from participating in an election.
 Given our specification, a positive (negative) coefficient indicates that the corresponding variable is positively (negatively) associated with a high sense of civic duty.
-Similar to our results on information, the estimates reported in Panel C of Table 4 indicate that most demographic characteristics of citizens' and their party identification are systematically related to their civic duty.54 Also, all the variables in z that we introduced to help us identify citizens' unobserved civic duty are positively and significantly related to the probability of having high civic duty.
+Similar to our results on information, the estimates reported in Panel C of Table 4 indicate that most demographic characteristics of citizens' and their party identification are systematically related to their civic duty.51 Also, all the variables in z that we introduced to help us identify citizens' unobserved civic duty are positively and significantly related to the probability of having high civic duty.
 That is, caring about congressional and presidential elections, considering serving on juries an important duty, being interested in public affairs, talking about politics with other people, and having been told about registering and voting, are all important predictors of citizens having a high sense of civic duty.